baggepinnen/MonteCarloMeasurements.jl/README.md

 end
 ```
 As we can see, a single random number is generated to seed the entire sample.
 The samples are then drawn deterministically from the quantile function of the distribution.

+## Variational inference
+See blog post by @cscherrer